stefanofa/awesome/TOPICS.md

 *   [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.

 ## gpui

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-## rust-lang

-*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.